rust-lang/rfcs/text/0000-failure-box.md

 error handling concept in Rust which is based on error conversion at library boundaries.
-Instead of libraries swallowing internal errors entirely or using `Any` or similar concepts to propagate it onwards unchanged, libraries found a clever middleground where they can report their own error while still retaining the original error information internally.
+Instead of libraries swallowing internal errors entirely or using `Any` or similar concepts to propagate it onwards unchanged, libraries found a clever middle ground where they can report their own error while still retaining the original error information internally.

 There are however some issues with the current error design that need addressing.